Lyapunov/omice/README.md

    previous one, and while it must maintain the overall previous strenght, making sacrificies for improvements (like sportsmen do day and night) is not a goal.
- - 30 ms/moves on a recent CPU.
+ - 30 ms per move on a recent CPU.